steffenvan/attentive-multi-tasking/README.md

 # Bachelor Thesis - Attentive multi-tasking

 ## Current status
-- Showing results with Boxing.
+#### Boxing
 - Agent stabilizes after ~50 mio frames.
+- Achieves 100 % in terms of median human normalised score.
+#### Multi-task learning
+- Can now train the agent on multiple Atari games at once.
+- Train the MT-setting on the CPU-cluster.
+There are only 32 CPU's, how to train on the 57 Atari games?
+- Put the learner the GPU when it arrives (after Easter)

 ## TODO
-- Train on the 6 Atari games and obtain the results (by 16th of April).
+- Add PopArt to the architecture (by 21st of April)
 - Add PNN to the architecture (by 25th of April).
-- Add PopArt to the architecture (by 27th of April)

 ## Running the Code